 Analysis EngineOpen Source

-Turn any folder of code, docs, papers, images, or videos into a queryable knowledge graph.
-Type /tracely360 in your AI coding assistant — it reads your files, builds a graph, and gives you back structure you didn't know was there.
+Turn any folder of code, docs, papers, images, or videos into a queryable graph with a local knowledge graph engine for AI coding assistants.
+Type /tracely360 in your AI coding assistant and it builds a map of structure, dependencies, and design context you can actually navigate.

 $pip install tracely360